Ghouta residents face being burned out of their homes

 The leaflets provide instructions on how to get safely out of Eastern Ghouta and warn that the area is surrounded by the Syrian army.
 The text calls for civilians "not to deal with the militants."

-Doctors and other residents inside Eastern Ghouta said they had not seen the leaflets by Thursday night.
-"We didn't see this dropped," Dr Hamza Hassan told a WhatsApp group created by SAMS.
-"Nobody out of basements today to see this dropped and this will be burned by fires and explosives."

-Hassan told CNN on Friday that he had seen images of the leaflets that were released by the Syrian military online, but that no one had seen the actual fliers.
+Hassan told CNN on Friday that he had seen images of the leaflets that were released by the Syrian military online, but that no one he knew had seen the actual fliers.

-A medical aid worker who spoke to CNN on Thursday evening described how people were staying in packed basements all day for fear of the bombing.
+A medical aid worker who spoke to CNN on Thursday evening described how people were staying in packed basements day and night for fear of the bombing.

 "I just surfaced from the shelter basement of a building, I haven't been outside the shelter all day because the intensity of the bombardment and airstrikes," he said.
 "I just surfaced to use the internet and check the news.
 People are crammed all over each other in the basements.
 No one is in the street, it's dark now and still we hear the jets above."
-He then retreated back below ground to the relative safety of the basement.
+He then retreated back below ground.

-The Syrian military leaflets, which blame insurgents for the deaths of thousands of women and children and for forcing the residents of Eastern Ghouta to live in shelters, promise that residents who leave will receive food, shelter and medical assistance in addition to a safe return home "once terrorism is eliminated."
+The Syrian military leaflets, which blame insurgents for the deaths of thousands of women and children, promise that residents who leave will receive food, shelter and medical assistance in addition to a safe return home "once terrorism is eliminated."

 The leaflets are similar to those dropped over rebel-held eastern neighborhoods of the northern city of Aleppo, before the besieged area was taken by government forces in December 2016.